matter-labs/zksync-web-era-docs/docs/api/js/accounts.md

 # Accounts

-`zksync-web3` exports four classes which can sign transactions on zkSync:
+`zksync-web3` exports four classes that can sign transactions on zkSync:

 - `Wallet` class is an extension of the `ethers.Wallet` with additional zkSync features.
 - `EIP712Signer` class which is used to sign `EIP712`-typed zkSync transactions.